soramitsu/vue-kakuyaku/packages/core/README.md

 ### Set up an async action in separate scope with `useDeferredScope()`

 When it comes to modelling async actions within a component (or any other reactive scope), it might become a mess if an action's lifetime is not the same as the lifetime of the component.
 The action might be initialised on one event and be discarded on another.
-During the **component's** setup stage, you might need to set up reactive functionality around this action, such as timers, retrying, or showing notifications.
+During the **component's** setup stage, you might need to set up reactive logic around this action, such as timers, retrying, or showing notifications.

 Fortunately, Vue provides [API](https://github.com/vuejs/rfcs/blob/master/active-rfcs/0041-reactivity-effect-scope.md) for creating your own scopes!
-With them, you can isolate async actions and their reactive functionality within a dedicated scope, which you can set up and dispose at any time. `useDeferredScope<T>()` does exactly this.
+With them, you can isolate async actions and their reactive logic within a dedicated scope, which you can set up and dispose at any time. `useDeferredScope<T>()` does exactly this.

 Check this example to see how it works: